 Working Toward Positive Outcomes

-It’s estimated that nearly three-quarters of cats who enter our nation’s animal shelters each year don’t make it out alive.
+It’s estimated that at least 30 percent of cats who enter our nation’s animal shelters each year don’t make it out alive.
+Approximately five of every 10 cats brought to a shelter are unowned, free-roaming “community” cats, many of whom are not suitable for adoption into homes.
 Community cat programs (CCPs), which are based upon the trap-neuter-return (TNR) method of population management, therefore, play a critical role in achieving no-kill status in a shelter and the community it serves.
-Through these shelter-based programs, healthy free-roaming cats are sterilized, vaccinated and returned to the location from which they were trapped.
+These shelter-based programs offer a commonsense, animal-friendly, effective, and economical alternative to the traditional method of managing community cats (i.e., impoundment followed, in many cases, by lethal injection).
+TNR is simple: cats are caught, evaluated by veterinarians, vaccinated, spayed or neutered, and returned to their original outdoor homes, unable to have kittens.

 A CCP’s effectiveness depends on a number of factors, including stakeholder buy-in, program funding, clinic capacity and more.
 Some of these factors are largely beyond the control of CCP staff, while others are the direct result of the policies and practices they develop and implement.
 A clear, well-articulated guiding principle can be used to shape these policies and practices to maximize positive outcomes.

 This guiding principle serves as a kind of compass for the CCP and those involved, providing clear direction in what can often be a rather chaotic environment.
 The guiding principle keeps CCP staff and volunteers on the same page and headed in the same direction.
 Each decision is made with a clear objective in mind.
 Agreeing on a guiding principle before implementing a program will help avoid misunderstandings and mistakes after the program begins.